Malignant Mesothelioma Treatment Therapies

 Chemotherapy

-Chemotherapy is the most common treatment for mesothelioma, and is the only form of drug therapy listed for treating malignant mesothelioma, by the relevant authorities, worldwide.
+Chemotherapy is the most common treatment for mesothelioma worldwide.
 Chemotherapy drugs can be given by mouth or injection.
 Because the medicines travel through the blood stream to the entire body, chemotherapy is considered a body-wide (systemic) treatment.

 Chemotherapy may be used to: